Backing Up Your Scalingo for PostgreSQL® Addon

 Downloading a Manual Backup

-Please refer to Downloading an On-Demand Backup section, as the process is exactly the same.
+Please refer to Downloading a Periodic Backup section, as the process is exactly the same.

 Dumping the Database